 - Abimbola Asojo, a Professor and Program Director of Interior Design in the Design, Housing, and Apparel Department in the College of Design at the University of Minnesota, Twin Cities.

 - Oscar Garza, an Assistant Professor in the Department of Pharmaceutical Care and Health Systems in the College of Pharmacy at the University of Minnesota, Twin Cities.
 He is also Director of the PRAXIS Institute for Community Health and Education

 - Teddie Potter, a Clinical Associate Professor in the School of Nursing at the University of Minnesota, Twin Cities.
 She is also the Director of Inclusivity and Diversity for the School of Nursing.

 Yizhou Ben Ma, a senior in the College of Food, Agriculture, and Natural Resource Sciences at the University of Minnesota majoring in Food Science and minoring in Sustainability Studies.

-This session will feature two presentations addressing different types of study abroad programs and the impact of these experiences on student learning.
+This session featured two presentations addressing different types of study abroad programs and the impact of these experiences on student learning.